-I am assistant professor in the Political Studies Division at Centro de Investigación y Docencia Económicas (CIDE) in Mexico City, where I also coordinate the Program for the Study of Violence (PEV, for its name in Spanish).
+I am associate professor in the Political Studies Division at Centro de Investigación y Docencia Económicas (CIDE) in Mexico City, where I also coordinate the Program for the Study of Violence (PEV, for its name in Spanish).

 My research analyzes the impact of criminal violence on the exercise of democratic citizenship in Latin America, with central emphasis on Mexico.

 My work examines how variations in the level of criminal violence condition the activation of civil society networks, citizen participation, and electoral accountability.
 I find that even as victims take to the streets to demand peace and justice, violence threatens the electorate as a whole and reduces incentives to take part in elections.
 Moreover, electoral accountability amid violence requires voters to be able to assign responsibility for crime.
 Given such a difficult task, voters hold politicians accountable for insecurity in the narrow circumstances of organized crime-related violence and partisan alignment across levels of government .